-86 Stanhope Street, Malvern is one of ten similarly detailed houses which were built on the south side of Stanhope Street, east of Glenferrie Road, at the height of the Melbourne land boom.
+92 Stanhope Street, Malvern is one of ten similarly detailed houses which were built on the south side of Stanhope Street, east of Glenferrie Road, at the height of the Melbourne land boom.
 These include houses at 44, 46, 48, 50, 52, 54, 56, 86, 88 and 92 Stanhope Street which were all built between 1886 and 1891 on land purchased by builder John Wright (Malvern Rate Books).
-Houses at 44-56 Stanhope Street were built on allotments in the Winter's Estate subdivision of 1881 (Plan of Subdivision) and the houses at 86, 88 and 92 Stanhope Park subdivision of 1888 (Auction notice).
+Houses at 44-56 Stanhope Street were built on allotments in the Winter's Estate subdivision of 1881 (Plan of Subdivision) and the houses at 86, 88 and 92 Stanhope Park subdivision of 1888 (Auction Notice).

-Stanhope Park Estate comprised eight allotments (numbered 1 to 8) between William Street (later Oxford Street) and Grace Street (Auction notice) and allotments 5 and 6 were purchased by builder John Wright (Malvern Rate Books 1889).
-Wright built identical 8-roomed brick houses on these two allotments - the house on Allotment 6 (88 Stanhope Street) was under construction in 1889 and the house on Allotment 5 (86 Stanhope Street) was built by 1891 (Malvern Rate Books).
+Stanhope Park Estate comprised eight allotments (numbered 1 to 8) between William Street (later Oxford Street) and Grace Street (Auction notice) and Allotments 5 and 6 were purchased by builder John Wright.
+Wright built identical 8-roomed brick houses on these two allotments by 1891 (Malvern Rate Books).
 Wright also purchased Allotment 8 (92 Stanhope Street) on the corner of Grace Street in 1890 and had built an 8-roomed brick house on this allotment by the following year (Malvern Rate Books).

 Wright owned 86, 88 and 92 Stanhope Street until 1897 when ownership of the three properties was transferred to the London Bank.
-It appears that he lived at 86 Stanhope Street in 1891 (Malvern Rate Books).
-The house has reportedly been called 'Rostrevor' and 'Killara' (Butler 2002:409).
+He was the first occupant of 92 Stanhope Street in 1892, remaining at this house until 1894, after which he let the house to tenants (Malvern Rate Books; Butler 2002:443).
+There have since been various owners and occupants of 92 Stanhope Street.